SuperAwesomeLTD/sa-flash-sdk/docs/01 Getting Started/02 Integrate.md

 ### Download the necessary files

-The Flash SDK is compiled into a .swc file that you can download from here [SuperAwesome.swc](https://github.com/SuperAwesomeLTD/sa-flash-sdk/raw/master/bin/SuperAwesome.swc).
+The new Flash SDK (v3 Beta) is compiled into a .swc file that you can download from here [SuperAwesome_Flash_v3Beta.swc](https://github.com/SuperAwesomeLTD/sa-flash-sdk/blob/v3_beta/bin/SuperAwesome_Flash_v3Beta.swc?raw=true).
-This will allow you to add Banner and Interstitial Ads to your project.
+This will allow you to add Banner, Interstitial and Video Ads to your project.

-To be able to add Video Ads, you have to also download [VideoPlayer.swf](https://github.com/SuperAwesomeLTD/sa-flash-sdk/raw/master/bin/VideoPlayer.swf).

-Once you've downloaded these two files, you need to add them to your project.
+Once you've downloaded this file, you need to add it to your project.

 ### Setup the Adobe Flash CC Environment